Hearthstone Battlegrounds Strategy Guide [Season 9]

 Key Minions: Groundbreaker + Darkcrest Strategist or Showy Cyclist + Titus Riverdale

-Supporting Minions: Silivaz the Vindictive, Critter Wrangler, Slippery Slider, Thaumaturgist, Glowscale
+Supporting Minions: Silivaz the Vindictive, Zesty Shaker, Slippery Slider, Thaumaturgist, Corrupted Murmidon

-Early game: In the early game, Nagas are pretty good since you still can utilize Lava Lurker in combination with the new Naga, Thaumaturgist, in order to have a scaling unit for early and mid game.
-The Glad-iator, Volcanic Visitor, and Warden of Old are all also pretty good early pickups that can gain you tempo and resources.
+Early game: In the early game, Nagas are pretty good since you still can utilize Lava Lurker in combination with the new Naga, Thaumaturgist and Zesty Shaker, in order to have a scaling unit for early and mid game.
+The Glad-iator, and Warden of Old are all also pretty good early pickups that can gain you tempo and resources.

 Mid game: Going towards the mid game, picking up Slippery Slider is a good choice since it provides you decent value with the Refresh and Tavern spell cost decrease.
-Furthermore, Critter Wrangler is decent for mid-game scailing if you already have a few Thaumaturgists or other spellcraft-generating Nagas.
+Furthermore, Corrupted Myrmidon is decent for mid-game scailing if you already have a few Thaumaturgists or other spellcraft-generating Nagas.
 Zesty Shaker is fine, but it’s not really a key minion like it was with the Deep Blue Naga builds.
-One new interesting Naga in this stage of the game is Arcane Cannoneer, which has a special ability that shoots a missile before he attacks, those missiles scale with the spells casted this game.
-He isn’t anything special, but if you already have a few spells casted, he can be used to gain a bit of tempo and disrupt the battlefield.

 Late game: Now in the late game, there are a few Nagas that stand out and this is where the magic happens.
-The most notable ones are Darkcrest Strategist in combination with the Tier VI Naga – Groundbreaker.
+The most notable ones are Darkcrest Strategist in combination with the Tier 6 Naga – Groundbreaker.
 Essentially, the main thing that you will scale here is the Groundbreaker, and Dark Crest Strategist is the perfect combo to utilize for that scaling.
-There are also other good Nagas to utilize, like Corrupted Myrmidon, but he doesn’t really capture the center of attention in this Naga build.
+There are also other good Nagas to utilize,

 The Showy Cyclist is also a new very interesting Naga and should taken into consideration, especially with Titus Rivendare.
 Sure, Groundbreaker is the first choice, but the Tavern will not always offer you ideal stuff, so going with Showy Cyclist plus a Titus is a good alternative for late game Nagas.
-Finally, we have the good old Silivaz the Vindictive, which is a very good card in itself and is a must-pick-up in any Naga build.
+Finally, we have the good old Silivaz the Vindictive, which is a very good card in itself and is a must-pick-up in any Naga build, especially if you can make it work with Slitherspear, Lord of Gains and Drakkari Enchanter.
+This is another option to go for in the late game build but it’s kind of clunky most of the time.

 Strategies for Countering Naga Build